The function converts a graph to a collection of

 node (variable) with non-zero incoming connectivity.

-The model fitting is repeated equation-by equation (r=1,...,R)
+The model fitting is performed equation-by equation (r=1,...,R)

 times, where R is the number of mediators and sink nodes.